Proving a conjecture on chromatic polynomials by counting the number of acyclic orientations: An approach for proving Theorem SecondIn

 Note that $\xi(G,x)\equiv 0$ if $G$ is a complete graph.
 For any non-complete graph $G$ and any $x<0$, we have $(-1)^nP(G,x)>0$ and so (\ref{Kn-epsi2}) implies that $\epsilon(K_n,x)-\epsilon(G,x)>0$ if and only if $\xi(G,x)> 0$.

 \begin{prop}\relabel{compare-K-eq} Theorem~\ref{compare-K} holds if and only if $\xi(G,x)> 0$ holds for every non-complete graph $G$ and all $x<0$. \end{prop}

 It can be easily verified that $\xi(G,x)>0$ holds for all non-complete graphs $G$ of order at most $3$ and all $x<0$.
 For the general case, we will prove it by induction.
-In the rest of this section, we will give a relation between $\xi(G,x)$ and $\xi(G-u,x)$ in the two cases that $d(u)=0$ or $d(u)\ge 1$, where $u$ is a vertex of $G$, and explain why Theorem~\ref{average-th} implies that $\xi(G,x)>0$ holds for all non-complete graphs $G$ and all $x<0$.
+In the rest of this section, we will find a relation between $\xi(G,x)$ and $\xi(G-u,x)$ for a vertex $u$ in $G$ in two cases.
+Lemma~\ref{ud0} is for the case when $u$ is a simplicial vertex and Lemma~\ref{rec2} when $d(u) \ge 1$.
+We then explain why Theorem~\ref{average-th} implies $\xi(G,x)>0$ for all non-complete graphs $G$ and all $x<0$.